ray5273/comentario/docs/content/configuration/backend/static.en.md

 {.table .table-striped}
 </div>

+To run Comentario over HTTPS, pass `--scheme=https` along with `--tls-cert` and `--tls-key` when starting the server.

 ### Documentation

 Comentario provides numerous links to various docpages in its frontend and the embedded part.
 The base URL of the documentation site points to Comentario production documentation by default.